saltukalakus/idiomatic-rust-snippets/src/intro.md

 This book does not intend to explain every aspect of Rust; however, you may find it useful while learning Rust.

-I am expanding it as I use and learn this awesome language with my friend [Copilot](https://docs.github.com/en/copilot/about-github-copilot).

 Code samples are intentionally simple and as clear as possible.
 External documentation is referenced when necessary.

-Pages with a **WIP** note haven't been reviewed yet, and the information in those pages may contain incorrect information.
-This project is always a work in progress.

 This is a personal project and is not associated with the [Rust Foundation](https://foundation.rust-lang.org/).

+Last but not least, please like ⭐️⭐️⭐️ [the project](https://github.com/saltukalakus/idiomatic-rust-snippets) on Github if you find it useful.
+This is a great motivation to keep the project active.